GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 me into the man I am today.

-There are certainly things in this map I did not include for lack of my own memory, space constraints, and (in some instances) covering issues to personal for inclusion in a publicly available paper.
+There are certainly things in this map I did not include for lack of my own memory, space constraints, and (in some instances) issues too personal for inclusion in a publicly available paper.
 If you notice one of these areas, I welcome you to seek me out and drill down on this in private conversation, as I would be happy to share one on one.